 Rocks Are a Reality in the Mid-Atlantic States

 The Middle Atlantic states including Pennsylvania and New York are undeniably beautiful spots; no wonder so many people make their first or second homes there!
 They offer scenic vistas and plenty of opportunities to indulge in the great outdoors.
 At the same time, those Mid-Atlantic states pose some interesting conundrums due to the rock bed formations under the ground.
-How much hassle the rocks become depend upon the type of rock, the size of the rock and what it takes to remove the rock from the earth.
+How much hassle the rocks become depends upon the type of rock, the size of the rock and what it takes to remove the rock from the earth.

 As you can imagine, an unexpected run-in with substantial rocks will drive up excavation costs, especially if blasting is necessary.
 This is one of the reasons that many people prefer to build their new homes in communities where plenty of excavation has already taken place.
 If all the other houses on the block had uneventful excavations, the likelihood is stronger that a new home built next door will, too.